 “Aftershokz Trekz Titanium wireless headphones are the finest running headphones I have ever used.
 Buy a pair.”

-Check our latest review of the new AfterShokz Aeropex Sports headphones and see how the technology has continued to develop.
+Following our Review of the Aftershokz Trekz Titanium wireless headphones check our review of the new AfterShokz Aeropex Sports headphones.
+See how the technology has continued to develop.

 About the author – Billy has been using all manner of technologies to keep training alive for decades.
 Hoarding cupboards of discarded early adopter mistakes.